-15. Access to the oxygen cylinders is from within the nose wheel bay.
+15. Access to the oxygen cylinders is obtained through the nose wheel aperture in the fuselage.
 The procedure for changing the cylinders is as follows:-

-- (1) Remove the protective cover from each cylinder valve. - (2) Turn the valve on each cylinder to the fully closed position. - (3) Unscrew the pipe coupling at the neck of each cylinder and carefully ease the pipes away until they are clear of the cylinders. - (4) Cut the locking wire securing the wing nuts on the straps around each cylinder, slacken off the wing nuts and disengage the straps.
-(In the case of the starboard cylinders also slacken off the retaining cable at the top of the cylinders sufficiently to free the cylinders.) - (5) Remove the cylinders. - (6) Place three fully-charged cylinders in position and reverse the operations given for removal above.
-After refitting the pipe couplings, turn the valves on the cylinders to the fully open position and replace the protective covers.
-Finally, wire-lock the wing nuts securing the cylinder retaining straps and the turnbuckle tensioning the starboard cylinders restraining cable with 22 s.w.g. stainless steel locking wire to Specification D.T.D.
-161 or 189.
+- (1) Remove the protective cover from each cylinder valve. - (2) Turn the valve on each cylinder to the closed position. ▶ - (3) Unscrew the pipe coupling at the neck of each cylinder and carefully ease the pipes away until they are clear of the cylinders. - (4) Cut the locking wire securing the wing nuts on the straps around each cylinder, slacken off the wing nuts and disengage the straps.
+Cut the locking wire securing the turnbuckle and slacken the retaining cable at the top of the cylinders sufficiently to free the cylinders.

+(5) Remove the cylinders.

+(6) Place the fully charged cylinders in position and reverse the operations for removal above.
+After refitting the pipe couplings to the cylinders, turn the valves on the cylinders to the fully ON position and replace the protective covers.
+Finally, wire-lock the wing nuts securing the restraining straps and the turnbuckle tensioning the retaining cable holding the cylinders with 22 s.w.g. stainless steel wire D.T.D.161 or 189.